pleshakoff/blockchain-casino/README.md

 deployed in the blockchain is used to manage coins.
 The game logic is implemented in Java app.

-The game is that the user trying to guess a number from 1 to 50.
+The game: The user tries to guess a number from 1 to 50.
 At the same time, he has to make a bet in coins.
-If the number is guessed, coins in the amount of his bet are transferred to the user's account.
-If the number is not guessed, the bet is withdrawn from the user's account.
+If the number is guessed, coins amounting to his bet are transferred to the user's account.
+If the number is not guessed, the bet amount is withdrawn from the user's account.

 Initial coins are transferred to the user's account if ether is sent to the smart contract address.
 100 coins are credited for one ether.